-This Request for Proposals (RFP) provides the information necessary to prepare a proposal to the Board of State and Community Corrections (BSCC) for grant funds available through the Proposition 47 Grant Program.

-The BSCC staff cannot assist the public agency applicant or partners with the actual preparation of the proposal.
+This Request for Proposals (RFP) provides the information necessary to prepare a proposal to the Board of State and Community Corrections (BSCC) for grant funds available through the Proposition 47 Grant Cohort III Grant Program.
+The BSCC staff cannot assist the applicant or its partners with the actual preparation of the proposal.
 Any technical questions concerning the RFP, the proposal process or programmatic issues must be submitted by email to: Prop47@bscc.ca.gov.

-The BSCC will accept and respond to questions about this RFP from January 18, 2019 to February 28, 2019.
-Questions and answers will be posted on the BSCC website up to March 4, 2019.
+The BSCC will accept and respond to questions about this RFP from February 14, 2022 to March 14, 2022.
+Questions and answers will be posted on the BSCC website up to March 18, 2022.